TechnologyConversations/TechnologyConversationsBdd/README.md

 Open the [http://localhost:9000](http://localhost:9000) in you favorite browser.

-### To run the application in development mode (re-compiles with every change to the code):
+### To run the application in development mode (re-compiles with every change to the code)

 Install **[Scala](http://www.scala-lang.org/download/)**, **[Play/Activator](http://www.playframework.com/download)** and **[SBT](http://www.scala-sbt.org/download.html)**